dvcorreia/cv/main.typ

       ),
       location: "Aveiro, Portugal",
     )[
-      Oversee the technical direction and vision for the real-time location systems (#rtls) products.
+      Oversee the technical direction for the real-time location systems (#rtls) products and team.

       - Co-led an 8-person cross-functional Scrum team, together with a Project Manager and a Product Owner
       - Ensured cohesion and quality over the lifecycle of the product and infused engineering best practices throughout the team
       - Worked in the #rtls standardization effort with the #omlox consortium, part of the #profibus
-      - Spearheaded company wide initiatives to boost technical excellence and foster innovation across the engineering teams

       #tag(go) #tag(typescript) #tag(reactjs) #tag(k8s)
     ]